-I. WARM-UP Vocabulary Match the words in A with their meanings in B. A 1. alternatives 2. effort 3. tackle 4. favorable grateful B a. feeling that you want to thank someone because of something kind that s/he has done b. something you can choose to do or use instead of something else c. to make a determined effort to deal with a difficult problem d. making people like or approve of someone or something e. exertion of physical or mental power II.
+I. WARM-UP Vocabulary Match the words in A with their meanings in B. 1. alternatives 2. effort 3. tackle 4. favorable grateful feeling that you want to thank someone because of something kind that s/he has done something you can choose to do or use instead of something else to make a determined effort to deal with a difficult problem making people like or approve of someone or something exertion of physical or mental power II.
 DIALOGUE BOX John: Good day!
-Let's start with the meeting issues and then tackle the rest of the agenda.
+Let's start with the issues of the meeting and then tackle with the rest of the agenda.
 Could you help me with this, Gian?
-Gian: Sure, why not?
-We have to attend a lot of meetings anyway which is why we have to double our time to get our reports done and go home early.
-John: Well, I've heard you're exerting a lot of effort, which is the main reason I want to make things to your advantage.
+Sure, why not?
+You know we, we have all the meetings to be realized which is why we have to double our time to get our reports done and to go home early.
+John: Well, I've heard you're exerting a lot of effort, which is the main reason I want to make things favorable for you.
 Jim : Gian, is right.
 We have lots of meetings which people are not happy about.
-John: Okay, but what alternatives do we have?
+John: Okay, but what alternatives are there?
 I'd be willing to discuss it.
-Gian: Well, a simple option is...cutting the number of meetings.
-John : Yes, maybe.
+Gian: Well, a simple option is...What if we cut the number of meetings?
+John: Okay, well, maybe.
 Any other suggestions?
-Jim : Not at the moment, but I think it's the least that we can do.
+Jim : I think it's the least that we can do.
 John: Alright, I understand your point.
-So we'll only have one meeting a month and you can just email your reports in the evening.
-How about that?
-Gian and Jim: Yes.
-Thanks, John.
+So, we'll only have a meeting once a month and you can just email your reports in the evening.
+Would that be fine?
+Gian and Jim: Thanks, John.

 How Do They Present Their Different Ideas?

+Comprehension Check

-Comprehension Check - 1.
-What issues does Gian raise? - 2.
-What alternatives does John give?
+- 1. What issues does Gian raise?

+- 2. What alternatives does John give?

 III.
 LANGUAGE BOX In adding information to a sentence, a relative clause is used.
 I wanted to ask the president, which was impossible because he was on leave.
-Productions are 30% lower than last year, which is not acceptable.
+Productions are 30% low last year, which is not considerable.
 A relative clause can be used to give a reason for something.
-The management can only provide minimal supervision, which is the main reason people are leaving.
-They have never tried anything like that before, which is why they had difficulty finishing the delegated task.
+The management has low supervision, which is the main reason people are leaving.
+They had never tried anything like it, which is why they had difficulty finishing the delegated task.
 IV.
 SAY IT!
-Your company has decided to employ twice as many employees as before.
-Unfortunately, there are not enough rooms for everyone.
-Put yourself in a situation where you will present a plan to the existing staff.
-In this plan you need to explain how you are going to fit all the new workers in.
-What would be your most positive response to this?
-How would you present your idea without offending another's and the suggestions they have made?
-If you are the team leader, how would you gather different ideas and make them aware of the meeting?
+Your company has decided to employ twice as many staff as before.
+Unfortunately, the rooms are not enough for anyone.
+Put yourself in a situation, in which you will present a plan to the existing staff, telling them how you are going to fit all the new workers.
+What could be your positive response to this?
+How will you present your own idea without offending other's suggestions?
+If you are the team leader, how will you gather different ideas that will lead to the meeting's realization?

-LESSON C2 Agreeing and Disagreeing
+Agreeing and Disagreeing

 I. WARM-UP

 Vocabulary

 financial situation

 I think the financial situation is sorted out.

 opinion

-- What is your opinion on this matter?
+What is your opinion about this matter?

 profitable

-- It would be more profitable if we changed our system.
+- It would be more profitable if we change our system.

 extension

 - I'm going to file an extension for my credit in the cooperative.

 production

 The production has been shut down.

 aluminum

 Aluminum is usually used in kitchen ware.

 II.
 DIALOGUE BOX

-James : Now, I think the financial situation has been sorted out now.
-I guess Bella had

-something to do with it.
+James: Now, I think the financial situation sorted out.
+I guess Bella has something to do with this.

 Bella: Thanks James.
-In my opinion, if we want to stay profitable, we should seriously consider extending.
+In my opinion, if we want to stay profitable, we should seriously

-Edward: I totally agree with that!
+Edward: I totally agree to that!